- Bachelor's degree from an accredited college or university.

 Two Elective Courses

-- Six units of elective courses to be chosen from any Department of Public Administration 500- or 600-level courses in consultation with an advisor or from related fields with advance approval from the chair of the Department of Public Administration.
-No more than six units may be taken from 500- level courses.
-See Concentration requirements under Semester system.
+- Six units (two courses) of elective courses to be chosen from any Department of Public Administration 5000- or 6000-level courses.
 Cybersecurity concentration does not need to complete elective courses.

 - PA 6985 Professional Development Seminar – Monthly Zoom Webinar